The Message to the Planet: Plot

-The Message to the Planet centres on Marcus Vallar, a charismatic former mathematician and painter who has abandoned both these pursuits, and on a group of London friends, former associates of Vallar, with whom he has broken off contact.
-The plot begins with the decision of Alfred Ludens, a young history professor, to seek out his former mentor Vallar in the hope that he can restore his friend Patrick Fenman to health.
-Fenman is apparently dying of a mysterious wasting disease and believes that his illness is the result of his having been cursed by Vallar.
+The Message to the Planet centres on Marcus Vallar, a charismatic former mathematician and painter who has abandoned both pursuits, and on a group of Marcus' former associates and friends with whom he has broken off contact.
+The plot begins with the decision of Alfred Ludens, a young history professor, to seek out his former mentor Marcus in the hope that Marcus can restore his friend Patrick Fenman to health.
+Fenman is apparently dying of a mysterious wasting disease and believes that his illness is the result of his having been cursed by Marcus.
+Other members of the group include Gildas Herne, an ex-priest working in an evangelical bookshop, and Jack Sheerwater, a handsome and well-known painter who had been Marcus' painting instructor.
+Other characters include Franca, Jack's wife, a seamstress who loves Jack deeply and is taking care of Patrick, and Alison, Jack's mistress.

-Ludens finds Vallar living in the country with his daughter, a young woman named Irina.
-The three return to London, where, by a combination of physical manipulation and verbal exhortation, Vallar initiates Fenman's recovery.
-Ludens is convinced that Vallar is a brilliant philosopher and that it is his responsibility to help Vallar to express his thoughts in writing, something he is reluctant or unable to do.
-After a short period living in London, Irina arranges for her father to be admitted to Bellmain, an exclusive mental institution in the country near Salisbury Plain, where she will live with him in a cottage.
-Ludens is appalled by the suggestion that Vallar is mentally ill.
-He moves into a hotel in the nearby village and continues seeing Vallar daily in the hope of getting him to write, while trying to convince Irina, to whom he has become engaged, that Vallar should be removed from the institution.
+Ludens finds Marcus living on a country estate called Fontellen with his daughter, a young woman named Irina.
+Irina had confessed her love to Ludens when she was a child, which he had rejected.
+Irina had run to her father and Marcus had run Ludens out of the house, scolding him.
+Now, Irina resents Ludens, but Marcus asks him to look out for her.
+The three return to London where, by a combination of physical manipulation and verbal exhortation, Marcus initiates Fenman's recovery.
+Ludens is convinced that Marcus is a brilliant philosopher and persistently encourages Marcus to express his thoughts in writing, something he is reluctant or unable to do.

+Ludens brings Marcus and Irina to London, but Irina shortly arranges for her father to be admitted to Bellmain, an exclusive mental institution in the country near Salisbury Plain, where she will live with him in a cottage and he will receive treatment from Dr. Marzillian.
+Ludens is appalled by the suggestion that Marcus is mentally ill.
+Ludens moves into a hotel in the nearby village and continues seeing Marcus daily, engaging him in opaque and fruitless discussions about philosophy and morality.